Consumer's Manufactured Home Buyer's Guide

 Why do I need an installation inspection?

 The Nevada Legislature, in an effort to protect the home occupants and the home, has determined any home which has been moved to a new location is required to undergo a safety inspection.
 No one is allowed to live in a manufactured home until it has passed an inspection and a safety seal has been issued.
-The Manufactured Housing Division, or it's representatives in local building and safety departments perform inspections.
+The Nevada Housing Division - Manufactured Housing, or it's representatives in local building and safety departments perform inspections.
 Hidden text: BM6 - repairs

 What if my home needs repairs?